 Similarly, in a shed with no ventilation, moisture from the air (or from a water source, if you have one in your shed, that has evaporated) will be trapped in.
 With no windows or way to get out, it will turn back into water droplets when it hits a solid surface and rest there, providing ideal conditions for the mould or fungi to reproduce.

 While rot and mould growth are separate problems, they are similar in many ways.
 As this video states, wood cannot rot without water.

 How to Prevent Your Shed From Rotting

-Making sure to take care of your garden shed will inevitably make it last longer, and the shed will be able to serve your needs for many more summers.
-A garden shed really can help everyone in your home and add life to your garden.
-Follow these tips and don’t lose your shed to rot!
-(You should also consider shed insulation to keep your shed from rotting because of humidity).
+Making sure you take care of your garden shed will ensure it lasts longer, and that you’ll be able to enjoy it summer upon summer without any problems.
+A garden shed can be extremely useful practically and can add life to your garden.
+So don’t lose your shed to rot!

 Disclaimer: Please note that this guide is intended to present general information regarding the subject.
 All information indicated are representative and not exhaustive, which means that the results may vary depending on your item, its size, complexity and other circumstances.
 This is only advice and we do not accept responsibility for any problems you may have whilst following this guide, it is only a representation and not a definitive guide.
 When in doubt, please ask your manufacturer before proceeding.Shop The Storer Shed